aditore/socialNetworkAPI/README.md

 ## Description

-This app is a database that allows a developer to add Users to a database within MongoDB.
+This app is a database that allows a developer to add Users</br>
+to a database within MongoDB.
 The developer can also create</br>
-thoughts with a relationship to the User schema as well as posting reactions to those thoughts.
+thoughts with a relationship to the User schema as well as</br>
+posting reactions to those thoughts.
 This app was developed</br>
 to learn the basic aspects of the npm mongoose MongoDB.
+The</br>
-The database can be used and seen as a basic social media workspace.</br>
+database can be used and seen as a basic social media workspace.</br>

 ## Learned